Two Types of Workers Compensation Claims

 - 1 day a week for 30 weeks in a row

-It is important to understand that if a North Carolina occupational disease claim is filed against the wrong employer, then the workers compensation claim would not be successful.
+It is important to know that if a North Carolina occupational disease claim for injury or death is filed against the wrong employer, then your North Carolina benzene workers compensation claim will not be successful.

-Given our experience handling chemical exposure cases, we can investigate the facts of your work history in order to make sure the responsible employer is identified and named as the defendant for the workers comp case.
+Given our experience handling benzene exposure cases, we will carefully investigate the facts of one’s work history in order to make sure that the correct employer is identified and named as the defendant for the North Carolina benzene workers compensation claim.

 - Exposure to Benzene